-Grab an oar and get out on the water with the family or your housemates this summer!
+Grab an oar and get out on the water with the family or your housemates!
 As part of the Museum’s Champlain Longboats program, we are introducing custom small group rowing tours this summer featuring our experienced open-water rowing staff and fleet of traditional wooden rowing gigs.

 Open-Water Rowing Tours